-Quite simply, anchor text is the clickable text in a link.
+Anchor text is the clickable text in a link.

 In HTML it looks like this:

-And on your webpage it comes out like this: Awesome SEO Blog.
+And on your webpage, it comes out like this: Awesome SEO Blog.

 In this example “Awesome SEO Blog” is considered to be the anchor text.

-Why Do You Need to Care About it?
+Why Care About It?

-Anchor text is one of the indicators that Google uses to determine relevance.
+You should care about it because anchor text is one of the indicators that Google uses to determine relevance.

-For example, if a website is constantly getting links with the anchor text “dog collar”, Google is eventually going to determine that your site is about dog collars.
+For example, if a website is constantly getting quality links with the anchor text “dog collar”, Google is eventually going to determine that your site is about dog collars.